tienna/c2vn-web/docs/dr-lars-lession/week7.md

 final _        = False
 ```

-Another field to define is `smCheck`.
-Recall that this is where we can
-put conditions that cannot be expressed as `Constraint`s.
-So this is
-where we can put our nonce check.

-We define another helper function `check`, with two auxiliary
-`ByteString` parameters to represent the zero and one choices, for
-reasons that we have seen before.
-We also pass it the datum, redeemer
-and context, and it will return us a boolean.

-We don\'t need the script context, but we need the datum to get the
-second player\'s choice (which the first player is claiming is the same
-as theirs), and the redeemer to get the nonce that the first player is
-claiming to have used.
-We can then check that the hash of the choice and
-the nonce match the original hash from the datum.

 Một trường khác để xác định là `smCheck`.
 Nhớ lại rằng đây là nơi chúng ta có thể đặt các điều kiện không thể được biểu thị dưới dạng `Constraints`.
 Vì vậy, đây là nơi chúng tôi có thể đặt kiểm tra nonce của mình.

 Chúng tôi xác định một hàm trợ giúp khác `check`, với hai tham số phụ `ByteString`  để đại diện cho các lựa chọn "0" và "1", vì những lý do mà chúng tôi đã thấy trước đây.
 Chúng tôi cũng chuyển cho nó datum, redeemer và context, và nó sẽ trả về cho chúng tôi một boolean.